310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Mm~… Hey, Tomoya-kun, I’m not sure if it’s alright to ask, but… Did something happen between you and Hajime-kun?
+Mm~… Hey, Tomoya-kun, I’m not sure if it’s alright to ask, but… Did somethin’ happen between you and Hajime-kun?
 {% endbubble %}

 {% bubble Tomoya %}